Copyright © 2019-2021 by Rafael

 “Look at me, young lady.”
 Solona raised her head, unable to muster the energy to look defiant.
 “It says here you graduated near the top of your class.
 Because of your potential, I’m giving you a break.
 I’m remanding you to a Rehabilitation Center.
 If you stray one inch off the straight and narrow, if you break one rule or one regulation, if you do not cooperate, you will be right back here and I will impose a stiff jail sentence because you will have wasted a chance few people get.
 Do you understand me, young lady?”
 Solona looked past her into space.

-"Yes, she does, your Honor.” her lawyer answered.
+"Yes, she does, your Honor.” the lawyer answered.

 The judge stared at Solona.
 A long moment lengthened.
 “Meanwhile, I’m ordering your return in six months when I will assess your progress.
 Or lack of.”
 She gave the lawyer, whose billable hours had swelled by two sentences, a look.
 “Hopefully, the cat will have freed your tongue by then.”